AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 1. The [!UICONTROL Processing Rules] dialog box appears.
 ```

+>[!NOTE]
+>
-**NOTE:** Of the three tagging options, this is the most crucial to deliver high quality and is mandatory.
+>Of the three tagging options, this is the most crucial to deliver high quality and is mandatory.

 **`[!DNL]`**